audacity/audacity-actions/README.md

 * `apple_notarization_password`: Apple notarization password.
 * `archs`: list of architectures to package, in NodeJS format, one per line.
 If more than one architecture is provided, an universal binary will be created as well.

+##  audacity/audacity-actions/update_recipes@v1

+Update recipes in the specified remote using the current state of audacity/conan-recipes repository

+Supported parameters:
+* `recipes_remote`: "Recipes" only remote.
+* `login`: Conan login for the recipes_remote.
+* `password`: Conan password for the recipes_remote.
+* `default_channel`: Channel to generate package for.
 ## Building Actions

 Building a GitHub suitable package is only possible on macOS now.